meuleman/epilogos/README.md

 ## Prerequisites

 To compute epilogos, you will need to have the following python libraries installed: [cython](https://cython.org/), [pyranges](https://github.com/biocore-ntnu/pyranges), [statsmodels](https://www.statsmodels.org/stable/index.html), [click](https://click.palletsprojects.com/en/7.x/), [numpy](https://numpy.org/), [scipy](https://www.scipy.org/), [matplotlib](https://matplotlib.org/stable/index.html), and [pandas](https://pandas.pydata.org/).
-These can be installed with one of the following commands.
+In case the abovementioned commands not automatically and correctly take care of this, the libraries can be installed with one of the following commands.
 ```bash
 $ pip install cython; pip install click numpy pandas pyranges scipy matplotlib statsmodels
 ```